Permutation-Invariant N-body gates via Tavis-Cummings Hamiltonian: Appendix: Table of Contents

 where $\widetilde{V}_2\in\SU(3)$ is some unitary that depends on $V_1$.
 Thus, for any axis $\hat{n}$, and appropriately chosen Euler angles $\beta:=\sqrt{2}\theta_2$ and $\gamma:=\theta_1/2$,

 Also, for any integer $k$, rotations by angle $4\pi k/\sqrt{3}$ can be implemented using $k$ instances of $e^{-i\HTC2\pi/\sqrt{6}}$ and the same Euler angles, that is

-Next, we want to use the $2\times2$ unitaries $\exp\big(i(\hat{n}\cdot\vec{\sigma})2k\pi/\sqrt{3}\big)$, of fixed angle but arbitrary axis, to realize unitaries of arbitrary angle and arbitrary axis.
+Next, we want to use the $2\times2$ unitaries $\exp\big(i(\hat{n}\cdot\vec{\sigma})2k\pi/\sqrt{3}\big)$ -- i.e. rotations of fixed angle but arbitrary axis -- to realize unitaries of arbitrary angle and arbitrary axis.
 The following lemmas describe how to do this, with as few steps as possible.